 "It should be illegal for a search engine to publicly disclose users' search histories, even in anonymized form."

 AOL.com did this in August, 2006 http://en.wikipedia.org/wiki/AOL search data leak

 Privacy and the Government

-"The government should work to intercept all encrypted communications."
+"The government should do all that it can to maintain the capability to intercept all encrypted communications."